 Beekeeping for Food Security

 To strengthen resilience in the face of fluctuating coffee prices and climate change, the cooperative wanted to create a long-term comprehensive plan for food security.
 To achieve this, we began working with CESMACH in 2013 with a Participatory Community Diagnostic that identified both root causes of seasonal hunger and available resources to overcome it, then started strategic planning with co-op staff, members, and their families.
-Together we identified a key opportunity to build better livelihoods and nutrition: commercial beekeeping.
+Together we identified a key opportunity to build better livelihoods and nutrition: beekeeping.
 Cesmach had begun beekeeping activities several years earlier, with a grant from Heifer International, and when we started working with the co-op, 50 members had learned the basics of beekeeping.
-Cesmach wanted to add more beekeepers to increase honey production for export, and with funding from Counter Culture, Equator Coffee, and Vermont Artisan Coffee, we began to ramp up Cesmach’s beekeeping capacity by adding 20 new beekeepers and training from our partner Ecosur — with the eventual goal of turning it into a viable, long-term business.
-When the 50 experienced beekeepers heard about our program, they asked to join, and now we’re working with 82 women, men, and young people to help them build their new honey production businesses, for export and local sales.
+Cesmach wanted to add more beekeepers to increase honey production for export, and with funding from the Progreso Foundation, GloryBee, Equator Coffee, Vermont Artisan Coffee, The Coffeelands Foundation, and Café Mam, we’re providing training, business planning, materials, and capacity-building to help Cesmach ramp up commercial beekeeping, and turn it into a successful business.
+We’re now working with 83 women, men, and young people to help them build their new honey production businesses, for export and local sales.

 Establishing the Community Apiary